-Home / Qualifications Explained
+Home » Qualifications Explained

-See individual subjects for entry requirements, however at least 5 GCSEs at Grade 5 or above in a good range of subjects, including English and Mathematics, are generally required for A Level study.
-In certain subjects you may be asked to show examples of your previous work or an aptitude for the subject.
+A Level courses last for two years and entry requirements are usually at least 5 GCSEs at Grade 5 or above in a good range of subjects, including English and Mathematics.
+In certain subjects you may be asked to show examples of your previous work.

 Advanced Vocational courses are accepted by most Universities as an excellent route into degree-level study and employers across the country recognise the benefits of learning via a Vocational route.